1970 Trans-American Sedan Championship

 The 1970 Trans-American Championship was a motor racing series organised by the Sports Car Club of America for SCCA Sedans.
 It was the fifth Trans-Am Championship.
-Ford (Thanks to Parnelli Jones and George Follmer) and still potent Alfa Romeo won the Over 2 Litre and Under 2 Litre titles respectively.
+Ford won the Over 2 Liter title and Alfa Romeo were victorious in the Under 2 Liter class.

 With Porsche's 911 moving to a 2.2L engine, the year marked the resurgence of Alfa Romeo as dominant in the Under 2 Liter class.
-The year also marked the first win for American Motors, with Mark Donohue driving a Penske Racing-prepared AMC Javelin, winning three races.
+The year also marked the first race win for American Motors, with Mark Donohue driving a Penske Racing-prepared AMC Javelin, winning three races.
 Also winning for the first time was BMW, in the Under 2 Liter races at Bryar and Bridgehampton.